codergon/Paletti/README.md

   - 📁 `src/screens/Eyedropper`: This is the primary app screen where users can use their device's camera to view colors in their surroundings and save them.
   - 📁 `src/screens/Palettes`: Contains the code for the Palettes screen where users can view their collection of saved palettes and perform actions on them such as renaming, deleting, and exporting.
   - 📁 `src/screens/Settings`: Over here, users can customize their experience with their preferred settings such as theme, sound, and more.
+  - 📁 `src/screens/Comparator`: This is where users can compare two colors using various components such as charts, navbar, cards, and buttons.

 ---